schnoog/shconn/README.md

 1. Modify the configuration file located at `~/.shconfig.yml` or `/etc/.shconfig.yml` to define server details.
 2. Execute the script to display a list of servers.
 3. Select the desired server by entering the corresponding number.
-4. Choose the connection type (SSH or LFTP) if prompted.
+4. Choose the connection type (SSH, LFTP, or mount) if prompted.

 ## Configuration Variables
 - `NUM_COLS`: Number of columns to display in the server list.